tom342178/deployment-scripts/smart-city/README.md

 Farther details can be found [here](https://lfedge.org/wp-content/uploads/sites/24/2024/08/LFEdge_-Sabetha_Case-Study.pdf?utm_content=304190290&utm_medium=social&utm_source=twitter&hss_channel=tw-1085641282175741952).

 ## Setup
-* An AnyLog master and query docker containers that seat on the cloud - the node also contains a Grafana instance
+* An AnyLog / EdgeLake master and query docker containers that seat on the cloud - the node also contains a Grafana instance
 * 3 physical machines that seat at the Edge receiving data.
 The machine contain the following services
-  * An AnyLog operator that acts as a database layer
+  * An AnyLog / EdgeLake operator that acts as a database layer
-  * Dynics Fusion to receive data from devices and send into AnyLog
+  * Dynics Fusion to receive data from devices and send into AnyLog / EdgeLake

 Due to security reasons, the network has a VPN between the edge nodes and query node, as such TCP communication is configured to be binding.